Last updated: 6th March 2019

 Our Boody beanies and booties are the perfect pair to prepare baby for the chill; plus, they’re super soft, eco-friendly, and thermo-regulating.
 A must-have this winter season!

-3. Be prepared for bed time
+3. Be prepared for bedtime

 Sleeping bags are a great alternative to blankets, as they keep your baby’s temperature consistent all night long.
+And what about what to dress baby in at night?
+Opt for baby winter pyjamas to keep bub extra snug on those chilly nights.

 4. Take advantage of the onesie

-From newborns to crawlers, onesies are an ideal outfit season-to-season, and come in a range of styles and colours.
+From newborns to crawlers, onesies are an ideal outfit season-to-season and come in a range of styles and colours.
 As it gets colder, find a onesie that works for your baby (and you) – a practical baby bodysuit will do you the world of wonder as you try to keep out of the chill.

 Your onesie checklist should include: